kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ## Creating A Node.js - ClojureScript Project
 Starting a ClojureScript project is simple.
 Leningen offers project templates that will get you up and running with a boilerplate project.
 Templates are a great resource to play around with and see other uses and configurations for ClojureScript projects.
 [Clojars.org has a collection of templates](https://clojars.org/search?q=template) and others can be found searching the web.
-For our project we'll be using a [Nodejs Figwheel project template](https://github.com/malyn/figwheel-node-template).
+For our project, we'll be using a [Nodejs Figwheel project template](https://github.com/malyn/figwheel-node-template).
 At your terminal, run:

 ```
 $ lein new figwheel-node hello-world